What is an OIA/LGOIMA request?

 Before making an official information request, search this website to check if the information is already available.

-Under the Ministry of Justice Charging Guidelines for OIA requests, you are entitled to one free hour and 20 pages of photocopying free of charge.
+You are entitled to three hours free and 20 pages of photocopying free of charge.
 After that, charges of $38 per 30 minutes, and 20 cents per page of photocopying applies.
-We may also recover any other actual costs, such as reproducing a photograph.
+We may also recover any other actual costs, such as special consultancy fees or other materials.
+This is set out in our fees and charges schedule here.

 If you want your request to be treated as urgent, you must give reasons explaining the need for urgency.